RapidAPI/DevRel-Stack-Data/guides/posts/pratham/create-a-text-sentiment-analysis-app/index.md

 Select the POST sentiment-analysis endpoint and scroll down a little bit in the documentation section.
 You will find a request body section, here you can pass the string you want to analyze.

-Great, we are all set to hit the “Test Endpoint” button.
+Great, we are all set to hit the "Test Endpoint" button.

 ![click Test Endpoint button to test text analysis API](https://raw.githubusercontent.com/PrathamKumar14/DevRel-Stack-Data/dev/guides/posts/pratham/create-a-text-sentiment-analysis-app/text-analysis-homepage-test-api.png)

-After hitting the “Test Endpoint” button, you will see the endpoint (API) result in the third section of API Playground.
+After hitting the "Test Endpoint" button, you will see the endpoint (API) result in the third section of API Playground.

 ![reponse of text analysis API](https://raw.githubusercontent.com/PrathamKumar14/DevRel-Stack-Data/dev/guides/posts/pratham/create-a-text-sentiment-analysis-app/response.png)